Distance Conversion Calculator

-Conversions are performed by using a conversion factor.
+Conversions of length and distance are performed by using a conversion factor.
 By knowing the conversion factor, converting between units can become a simple multiplication problem:

 S * C = E